 4. Non-verbal Communication

 Actions speak louder than words.
-When you communicate without the help of spoken or written words it refers to non-verbal communication.
+When you communicate without the help of spoken or written words it refers to nonverbal communication.
 Information in this type of interpersonal communication can be easily achieved via postures, facial expression and body language.
-It is a proven fact that the non-verbal communication messages are as effective as verbal ones in the scheme of things as 55% of human communication are through it.
+It is a proven fact that the nonverbal communication messages are as effective as verbal ones in the scheme of things as 55% of human communication are through it.
 In an online conversation, it may be further categorized into two types.
 In Synchronous communication, people respond in real-time and communication takes place as soon as the receiver receives a message.
-In Asynchronous communication, a person will not reply in real-time.
+In Asynchronous online communication however, a person will not reply in real-time.
 The receiver may respond later at his convenience.

 Read more on the Types of Communication.

 Elements of interpersonal communication

 Important elements of developing interpersonal communication skills taking place between two or more people include